refaelsh/dwmst/README.md

 # dwmst
-Status thingy for the DWM window manager
+Status thingy for the DWM window manager.
 # Purpose
 The purpose of this repo is for my own personal use.
 I will off course be very glad for any pull requests.
 # State of project